-The Nursing School, for example, reports data on its graduates' performance on the National Council Licensure Examination for Registered Nurses (NCLEX).
-Duke’s three year average pass rate on the NCLEX for BSN graduates from 2011-2013 is 98%.
+The professional schools, including the Nursing School, the Medical School, and the Law School, whose graduates must pass licensure examinations, keep track of how those graduates perform on those exams and use these results as one measure of educational outcome performance.
+The School of Nursing, for example, reports data on its graduates' performance on the National Council Licensure Examination for Registered Nurses (NCLEX).
+The school's goal is to surpass both the state and the national averages of licensure exam pass rates.
+Duke's three-year average pass rate on the NCLEX for BSN graduates from 2011-2013 is 98%.
 This compares with a national pass rate for that time period of 87% and a statewide rate of 83%.